attested-frontiers/landing-page/blog/progtradfi.md

 **DeFi Summer**

-Bluechips like Aave, Curve, Uniswap, USDT gave us programmable finance for first time through Lending,Swapping, Staking and Borrowing.
+Bluechips like Aave, Curve, Uniswap, USDT gave us programmable finance for the first time through lending, swapping, staking and borrowing.

-Curve.fi with a simple ui exceeded [$20bn in TVL](https://defillama.com/protocol/curve-finance) by end of 2021, exceeding Revolut's of [$7.4bn in deposits](https://www.businessofapps.com/data/revolut-statistics/) at that time.
+Curve.fi with a simple UI exceeded [$20bn in TVL](https://defillama.com/protocol/curve-finance) by the end of 2021, exceeding Revolut's [$7.4bn in deposits](https://www.businessofapps.com/data/revolut-statistics/) at that time.

 ![Screenshot from 2025-07-08 09-09-06](https://hackmd.io/_uploads/Sy1Jq9Rrel.png)